ThatsVie/atlas-web_front_end/Javascript_advanced/README.md

 </details>
 <details>
-<summary>## Task 2: Closure</summary>
+<summary> Task 2: Closure

-The goal of this task is to understand and implement closures in JavaScript by creating a function that returns another function, demonstrating how inner functions can access variables from their parent scope.
+The goal of this task is to understand and implement closures in JavaScript by creating a function that returns another function, demonstrating how inner functions can access variables from their parent scope. </summary>

 ### Task Description
 1. Write a function named `welcomeMessage` that: